sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_API_Builder/API_Builder/API_Builder_Developer_Guide/API_Builder_Project/_index.md

 To check the current environment variables, use the appc cloud config --env command.

-{{% alert title="💡 Hint" color="info" %}}*Blacklist Variable Names*

-Prior to AMPLIFY Runtime Services 1.2.0, you could not use the following names for environment variables: "appid", "basedir", "bodyParser", "customConfig", "dirname", "framework", "fullpath", "name", "serverId", "port", "version", "NODE", "NODE\_PATH", "PATH", "PWD", "PORT", "TMPDIR", and "USER".{{% /alert %}}
+{{% alert title="💡 Blacklist Variable Names" color="info" %}}Prior to AMPLIFY Runtime Services 1.2.0, you could not use the following names for environment variables: "appid", "basedir", "bodyParser", "customConfig", "dirname", "framework", "fullpath", "name", "serverId", "port", "version", "NODE", "NODE\_PATH", "PATH", "PWD", "PORT", "TMPDIR", and "USER".{{% /alert %}}

 After changing an environment variable, you will be prompted to restart the application.